blessingCOnu/Blessing-C.-Onu/README.md

 **Flutter Developer**

 I am a passionate developer learning about the Flutter ecosystem.
-This repository serves as a daily log of my progress, from mastering the core logic of Dart to building natively compiled, beautiful mobile applications.
+This repository serves as a log of my progress, from mastering the core logic of Dart to building natively compiled, beautiful mobile applications.
+I recently transitioned from Data Analytics to App Development to get closer to the build.
+While the tools have changed, my mission remains the same: solving complex problems through logic.
+I've moved from analyzing data to architecting the mobile solutions that handle it.

 **Tech Stack:**
 Framework: Flutter